-Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse.
-Please refer to our School's Anti-Bullying Policy for more details.
+Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to School Bullying Policy].

 5. Reporting your concerns